 “Strategic planning is done on an organizational level, dictating the direction of the company strategy and allocating resources to make that strategy come to life.
 Thus, the implementation plan traces the edges of that, mapping out how to best implement a strategic plan from the outset, and how to effectively manage it as it gets put into place.”

 How can proposal managers use a project implementation plan

 Certainly, a project implementation plan is a helpful project management tool for nearly any process.
 However, it is particularly useful for proposal coordinators.
 The plan gives them a way to organize their team and the complex RFP response process.
 Similarly, a RACI matrix or proposal timeline, can also serve as a guide for the proposal team to work from.

 A solid project implementation plan has short- and long-term benefits for your proposal team as well as your organization.
 Certainly, creating your project plan will take some time and optimization through trial and error, but stick with it.

 Boost buy in

 Disagreements are bound to happen in proposal management.
 Naturally, when it comes to allocating resources, there will be conflicting opinions.
-However, creating a project implementation plan when resources are scarce.
+However, a project implementation plan can help when resources are scarce.
 This can reassure any stakeholders or team members who may have doubts about pursuing a particular opportunity.

 Bring your stakeholders, subject matter experts (SMEs) and entire proposal team together with a clear path to success.
 A project implementation plan can eliminate confusion about who is responsible for which steps.
 So, each team member knows what they are accountable for and when within the process.
 In addition, progress updates are clear and questions about what comes next are quickly answered.